jnilla/phing-joomla-extension-builder/README.md

 Assuming you already have your component "mytestcomponent" installed in your "mytestjoomlasite" Joomla site, then let's proceed to build a new installer with that information.

-The script uses the extension prefix to determine the extension type, so you have to use the following prefixes to the extension=VALUE
+The script uses the extension prefix to determine the extension type, so you have to use the following prefixes:

 - component : "com_"
 - module : "mod_"
 - template : "tpl_"
 - plugin: "plg_GROUP_"

-Administrator modules and templates must use the following prefixes
+Administrator modules and templates must use the following prefixes:

 - module: "mod_admin_"
 - template: "tpl_admin_"

 In our case we are working with a normal component so our prefix will be "com_"

-Open your terminal and locate at the extension soruce folder
+Open your terminal and locate at the extension source folder folder

 	cd /home/youruser/Documents/mytestcomponent/